Mayank189/Renewal-Campaign-Modeling-for-Insurance-Domain/README.md

 #Created as a POC for my client in Accenture in order to control the policy cancellation rate and come up with a strategy what step should we take in order to
 control it.

-#This will help the business to retain its maximum customer every year which will help in increasing the revenue of the company.
+#This will help the business to retain its maximum customer every year which will also help in increasing the revenue of the company.